demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-get-hash
 ***
-Get file reputation by a SHA1 hash.
+Gets the file reputation by a SHA1 hash.

 #### Base Command